Using e-paper technology in remote messaging systems

 Benefits of using EPDs in remote messaging systems

 EPDs offer strong resilience to sunlight and superior readability both outdoors and indoors.
 The advanced units from Pervasive Displays give a high contrast output with 130DPI resolution.
-Since the addition of red or yellow to offer three color displays (with black and white), the black-white-red screens in particular can be used to draw attention to particular messaging on the screen.
-E-paper is less intrusive than TFT or STN displays with no flickering or emitted light coming from the screen, making EPDs well-suited to remote messaging systems as they are discreet.
-They do not have a negative impact on the user or their environment; the screen is just there in the background, for someone to glance at whenever they choose to.
+The addition of red or yellow enables three-color displays.
+In particular, black-white-red screens are effective at drawing attention to key messages.
+E-paper is less intrusive than TFT or STN displays — no flickering, no emitted light.
+This makes EPDs well-suited and discreet for remote messaging.
+The screen sits quietly in the background, available whenever someone glances at it.

-A huge plus point for e-paper is that the technology is bi-stable meaning that the screen only needs power when the image is first rendered.
-After that, the screen stays the same until it receives new text/image data.
-This makes e-paper technology ideal for remote, battery-powered applications, as operation will continue even if no power is subsequently supplied to the back-end after receiving the message data.
-The remote unit continues to display the message until power is restored to the back-end and new data is received.
-On receipt of the data, the remote unit compares it with what was already stored on its non-volatile memory, and makes changes accordingly.
+A huge plus point for e-paper is that the technology is bi-stable.
+The screen only needs power when the image is first rendered — after that, it stays unchanged until new data arrives.
+This makes e-paper ideal for remote, battery-powered applications.
+Operation continues even if power to the back-end is interrupted after the message is received.
+The remote unit keeps displaying the message until power is restored and new data arrives.
+It then compares the new data with what is stored in non-volatile memory and updates accordingly.

 Designing with EXT3 Kit Gen 3